 - Cheese – Traditionally Mozzarella and a Wisconsin Brick Cheese (White Cheddar) is blended together to top the Detroit Pizza.
 I like a blend (2.5 oz. each) of Whole Fat Block Mozzarella, aged Provolone, Wisconsin White Cheddar, and Fontina cheese for the pizza.
 Chosen for their rich flavor and the ability to melt into a gooey layer across the top of the pizza.
 A total of 10 ounces (283 g.) of the cheese blend is used for each pizza.
 I prefer to dice the cheese into 1/8-inch pieces for this style of pizza.

 - Tomato Sauce – Pizza Sauce made from whole San Marzano tomatoes imported from Italy’s Campania region that are beautifully sun-ripe and naturally sweet, impart the best flavor to the pizza.
-With the addition of a few ingredient to accent the deep tomato flavor of this sauce.
+With the addition of a few ingredients to accent the deep tomato flavor of this sauce.
 The sauce is simmered and then served hot over the baked pizza.
 Simplicity and flavor is the key to this tomato sauce recipe.
 I like Cento “San Marzano” Tomatoes for their sweet and deep tomato flavor.

 - Extras! – Add extra toppings to the top of the cheese; such as cooked crumbled Italian sausage, fresh sweet peppers, onions, olives, mushrooms, and other toppings of your choice.
 Tailor the pizza to your very own taste.

-- 2 quart Mixing Bowl
+- 2 Quart Mixing Bowl

 - Emersion Blender